Mistrial declared in case of man who decapitated mother

-The jury began deliberations on Tuesday, and after more than eleven hours of deliberation, Judge Patrick Garcia granted a mistrial late Wednesday afternoon because the jury could not come up with a unanimous decision.
+The jury began deliberations on Tuesday, and after more than eleven hours, Judge Patrick Garcia granted a mistrial late Wednesday afternoon because the jury could not come up with a unanimous decision.

 In court on Wednesday, Alarcon’s defense brought to Judge Garcia a motion to replace a jury member, which Garcia initially denied.
 Garcia added that if the jury was unable to reach a decision, he would allow a mistrial.